K-Ibadullaev/py-ssa-lib/README.md

 (This file and the citation format will change over time.)

 ## Issues and Contributions
-I am open to feedbacks and discussion of issues.
-The contributions are always welcome unless not reasoned.
+I am open to feedbacks and a discussion of issues.
+The well-grounded contributions are always welcome!

 ## Future Updates
 I intend to introduce the updates once per 3 monthes.